 When it comes to sales performance, your website matters a lot.
 Optimize your site to improve customers’ experience.
 Here are some tips:

-A) Improve the website load speed
+a) Improve the website load speed

 A fast load speed offers a good website experience.
 A slow loading speed will undermine customers’ patience and interest in your product.
-Terrible website load speed will lead to the shopping cart abandonment, especially on the checkout page.
+Terrible website load speed will lead to shopping cart abandonment, especially on the checkout page.

-B) Simplify your website navigation
+b) Simplify your website navigation